The Lineage of Circling

 The Lineage of Circling Europe

-John Thompson and Sean Wilkinson came across Circling in 2008 when they were doing something similar but not as nuanced in a deeper understanding of the masculine and feminine.
+John Thompson and Sean Wilkinson came across Circling in 2008 when they were doing something similar but not quite as nuanced.
 Jordan Myska Allen encountered Circling in a similar fashion in 2012.

 After inspiration from working with both Guy and Decker they have now been leading the practice across Europe and America since 2012.